 If you’d like to take a more active role in managing your career at UW–Madison, this conference is a great place to start.
-“Construct Your Career at UW” is free and open to all UW–Madison employees.
+“Construct Your Career at UW” is open to all UW–Madison employees.
 The conference is designed to support your career development by providing useful tools, inspiration, and helpful resources.

 No matter what career stage you are in, you’ll find conference workshops that meet your needs.
 You can learn how to assess where you are now, build a career plan, execute that plan, or continue building within your current role.
 Join us for a full day or part of the day.